In the series, COVID-19 on Campus, we break down concerns voiced by over 900 college students across the nation in our pandemic survey.

 So, what’s the solution?

 As we look to the future, there must be efforts to maintain public and private expenditure levels for education.
 The COVID-19 crisis has and is expected to lead to budget cuts, especially in education.
 This not only jeopardizes the gains we have been making in providing better access to education, but also in the efforts to improve learning outcomes.
 There should be consideration about incentives for students to remain in school, such as scholarships, conditional cash transfers, and savings programs to encourage educational endeavors.
 A lack of investment in education and job training will hurt long-term economic prospects and lead to short-term losses for students, workers, and their families.

 Through our strategic work, our goal is to help both the sponsors and scholars navigate the scholarship and grant process.
 We offer comprehensive solutions for both the students seeking scholarships and grants as well as individuals organizations looking to design, administer and host scholarship and grant programs.
+Request a demo.

 Check back for the last post of the series, COVID-19 on Campus, where we break down the next student concern – financial impact.